Adarya/oncobrief/README.md

 - **Frontend**: Next.js with Tailwind CSS
 - **Data Storage**: Browser localStorage instead of a database
-- **APIs**: PubMed E-utilities API for research data, Gemini API for AI summaries, AWS Polly for text-to-speech
+- **APIs**: PubMed E-utilities API for research data, Gemini API for AI summaries and classification, AWS Polly for text-to-speech

 ## Getting Started